bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 </testsuites>
 ```

+{% include message_box.html type="note" title="The file format" content="The `<testsuites>` element is not mandatory.
+You can include multiple test report files separately, even if each of them only contains a `<testsuite>` element: they will be merged together."%}

 ## Example scripts

 Here's an example script for a single test run, the results of which should be exported to Test Reports.
 In this example, we create a sub-directory for a specific test run, add the JUnit XML file and the `test-info.json` file.